SANDEEPANI-RMH/SANDEEPANI-RMH/README.md

 - *Role:* Project Leader, Full Stack Developer
 - *Tech Stack:* React JS, Bootstrap, ASP.NET Core, MSSQL, Azure
 - *Status:* Completed (2023 - 2024)

+### 🧁 QUEENS OF CAKE website
+An e-commerce platform to simplify cake ordering, leveraging a scalable microservice architecture for performance and modularity.

+- *Role :* Frontend Developer
+- *Technologies used :* React.js, Node.js, MongoDB, Express.js

+### 📝 NOTE APP
+A task management application that allows users to create, edit, delete, and organize notes with tagging functionality for easy filtering.
+The app includes user authentication for secure access, tag-based filtering, seamless API requests using Axios, and efficient error handling and validation to enhance usability and performance.

+ - *Role :* Full-Stack Developer
+ - *Technologies used :* React.js, Node.js, MongoDB

+### 👩‍💻 PORTFOLIO WEBSITE
+A website designed to showcase my work and skills in software development.
+The portfolio includes smooth animations and a responsive layout for an enhanced user experience, and it is deployed on Vercel for live access.
+ - *Role :* Web Developer
+ - *Technologies used :* Next.js, Framer Motion, TailwindCSS, Vercel
+## 😂 JOKE APP
+A fun and interactive mobile application built with Flutter that delivers random jokes to users.
+Itutilizes caching for offline functionality, ensuring users can enjoy jokes even without an internet connection.
+ - *Role:* Full-Stack Developer
+ - *Technologies Used:* Flutter, Node.js, Caching (Offline Functionality)

 ### 🩺 [Patient Monitoring System](#)
 A wearable device that tracks **blood pressure**, **heart rate**, and more.
 Displayed data on a web platform with **MySQL**, **PHP**, and **Bootstrap**.